cheqd/product-docs/tutorials/did-registrar/create-a-resource.md

 Use the `/create-resource` api again

-1. Create the payload using as below
+1. Create the payload using the following values
     * jobId
     * secret
        * signingResponse